Greek Chicken Burgers

 When you think of a Greek inspired burger, lamb usually comes to mind.
 Although, as delicious as lamb is, lamb is a bit out of my daily cooking comfort zone, so this burger is a chicken burger.
-Ground turkey works well too, except it tends to dry a bit, so I prefer chicken for this one.
+Ground turkey works well too, except it tends to dry a bit more than chicken, so I prefer chicken for this one.

 There will be bursts of salty feta cheese and bright spinach throughout the greek chicken burger.
 They add so much flavor and color!